 South Africa is famous for our beggars and car guards – a concept that is foreign to many tourists.
 Don’t take out your whole wallet or purse if you intend to give them some change as this is the fastest way to have it stolen.

 6. Know where to go at night

-If you have decided to do a bit of exploring at night you need to take extra precaution as this is the easiest time to get robbed.
+If you have decided to do a bit of exploring at night you need to take extra precautions as this is the easiest time to get robbed.
 Never go out alone as you will be an obvious target and using a taxi to get to your destination is a safe option.
-It’s best to use Uber or a trusted taxi service when travelling at night as the public transport is not always safe.
+It’s best to use Uber or a trusted taxi service when travelling at night as public transport is not always safe.

 7. The best way to travel

 If you really want to enjoy your time in the colourful city of Cape Town then using a company that specializes in tours is your best bet.
-SA City Pass is the perfect company to take you to the places you want to go.
+SA City Pass is the perfect company to take you to the places you want to go to.
 From a tour up Table Mountain, a bike ride through the vineyards to a hike up Lions Head we have you covered from start to finish.